boxboat/k8s-on-azure-wkshp-slg/lab-aks.md

     title: About Author
     title_url: '#'
     external_url: true
     description: Facundo is a senior solutions architect at BoxBoat.
-He's been working with Azure for a while and wants to continue that trend.
+He's been working with Azure.
+Sometimes, he goes by Frank.

 # Micro navigation
 micro_nav: true